isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1863.md

 ---
-title: 'Sterilizer Equipment'
+title: 'Vacuum Cooler Equipment'
 permalink: /productivity-solutions-grant/solutionrepo/solution1863
 ---

-## Sterilizer Equipment
+## Vacuum Cooler Equipment

 ## Overview

 **Description**

-A machine that eliminates harmful microorganisms and pathogens for healthy growth of produce, e.g. Autoclave or steam steriliser for seed, soil or media treatment.
+A system that rapidly cools from produce to extend shelf life and be more energy efficient.

 ## Solution Packages Option(s)